 Kristen Stants joined Magenta as Chief People Officer in January 2020.
 Prior to joining Magenta, Ms. Stants was the VP of Talent Strategy at Alexion Pharmaceuticals Inc. from October 2017 to December 2019 where she was responsible for talent acquisition and leadership development.
-Prior to Alexion, Ms. Stants worked in multiple capacities at Patheon Pharmaceuticals Inc., including as VP, Global Talent Management from January 2016 to October 2017 and as VP, HR Business Partner, Global Pharmaceutical Development from January 2016 to August 2016, and spent ten years at Biogen Inc., where she most recently held the position of Senior Director, Human Resources Business Partner (HRBP), R&D from May, 2013 to December, 2016.
+Prior to Alexion, Ms. Stants worked in multiple capacities at Patheon Pharmaceuticals Inc., including as VP, Global Talent Management from January 2016 to October 2017 and as VP, HR Business Partner, Global Pharmaceutical Development from January 2016 to August 2016, and spent ten years at Biogen Inc., where she most recently held the position of Senior Director, Human Resources Business Partner (HRBP), R&D from May 2013 to December 2016.
 Ms. Stants' early career began in management consulting at Hewitt Associates (now Aon Hewitt) where she led the research for Fortune Magazine's 100 Best Companies to Work For.
 Ms. Stants completed a Master of Industrial and Labor Relations, with a concentration in Organizational Behavior, from Cornell University and earned a Bachelor of Science in Psychology and Business from the University of Oregon.

-Zoran Zdraveski, J.D., Ph.D. has served as our Chief Legal Officer since April 2017 and as our Secretary since March 2018.
-Dr. Zdraveski is responsible for all aspects of Magenta's legal, intellectual property, and compliance functions.
+Zoran Zdraveski, J.D., Ph.D. joined Magenta as our Chief Legal Officer in April 2017 and served as our Secretary from March 2018 and as our Chief Legal and Technology Operations Officer from September 2020 until April 21, 2021.
+After such date, Dr. Zdraveski was no longer an executive officer of the Company.
+As Chief Legal and Technology Operations Officer, Dr. Zdraveski was responsible for all aspects of Magenta's legal, intellectual property, and compliance functions.
 Dr. Zdraveski has more than 19 years of experience in the legal field in the biopharmaceutical industry.
 Most recently he served as Vice President and Associate General Counsel at Epizyme Inc., from July 2012 to April 2017, where he established the legal team and managed all aspects of legal, intellectual property and compliance both before and after the company's 2013 initial public offering.
 Prior to joining Epizyme Inc., he held patent counsel positions at Ironwood from April 2011 to July 2012 and Genzyme Therapeutics, from September 2009 to April 2011.
-Dr. Zdraveski earned a doctorate in biochemistry from the Massachusetts Institute of Technology, holds a J.D. from Suffolk University Law School, a graduate degree in chemistry and undergraduates degrees in chemistry and studio art, all from Southern Methodist University.
+Dr. Zdraveski earned a doctorate in biochemistry from the Massachusetts Institute of Technology, holds a J.D. from Suffolk University Law School, a graduate degree in chemistry and undergraduate degrees in chemistry and studio art, all from Southern Methodist University.